kemsky/creality-k1-max-xy-rails-mod/README.md

 This mod uses `MGN12` rails and `MGN12H` carriages for X and Y axis.
 All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max length 410 mm (375 + 17.5x2 mm), Y axis rails - 385 mm (375 + 5x2 mm).

-Recommended printing materials:

-- Toolhead - PA/PA-CF or similar, ABS-GF
-- Other parts - ABS-GF/ABS-CF
+Recommended printing materials: PA/PA-CF or similar, ABS-GF.
+Wall loops, top/bottom layers should be at least 5, I'd recommend 6-7, infill 40%.

 ## Published